 In 2013, McSweeny made his Irish debut with A Streetcar Named Desire at The Gate theatre in a staging cited as "one of the highlights, if not the most spectacular play, of this year's theatre season in Dublin" that confirmed "McSweeny's reputation as one of theatre's brightest stars."
-Streetcar was honored with a slew of Irish Times Award nominations, receiving honors for Best Director, Best Leading Actress (Lia Williams) and Best Supporting Actress (Catherine Walker) as well as nods for Best Production, Best Supporting Actor, and Best Scenic Design.
-His affiliation with The Gate has continued since then with well-received productions of Oscar Wilde's An Ideal Husband, Brian Friel's masterful adaptation of Turgenev's A Month in the Country, and the Dublin premiere of Florian Zeller's The Father translated by Christopher Hampton.
-His work in Ireland has also lead to new artistic collaborations, most notably with playwright Deidre Kinahan who's Moment he premiered at the Studio Theatre in Washington, DC in 2016.
+Streetcar was honored with a brace of Irish Times Award nominations, receiving honors for Best Director, Best Leading Actress (Lia Williams) and Best Supporting Actress (Catherine Walker) as well as nods for Best Production, Best Supporting Actor, and Best Scenic Design.
+His affiliation with The Gate continued with well-received productions of Oscar Wilde's An Ideal Husband, Brian Friel's masterful adaptation of Turgenev's A Month in the Country, and the Dublin premiere of Florian Zeller's The Father translated by Christopher Hampton, which was nominated for three Irish Times awards including Best Production, Best Set Design, and Best Leading Actor.
+His work in Ireland lead to new artistic collaborations, most notably with playwright Deidre Kinahan who's Moment he premiered at the Studio Theatre in Washington, DC in 2016, receiving three Helen Hayes nominations including Outstanding Play and Director.